Our Commitment to Protecting Your Privacy

 We are responsible for all personal information in our possession.

-All employees, volunteers, agents and authorized service providers of New Life Prison Ministry are required to protect the confidentiality of your personal information.
+All employees, volunteers, agents and authorized service providers of New Life Prison Ministries are required to protect the confidentiality of your personal information.
 We take every precaution to ensure confidentiality of your information.
-The data you provide to us is only for New Life Prison Ministry purposes as outlined in section 2
+The data you provide to us is only for New Life Prison Ministries purposes as outlined in section 2

 We keep your personal information and the business you do with us in strict confidence.